angular/angular/aio/content/tutorial/toh-pt0.md

 ### Add application styles

-Most apps strive for a consistent look across the application.
+Most applications strive for a consistent look across the application.
 The CLI generated an empty `styles.css` for this purpose.
 Put your application-wide styles there.